Property management is a growing field, and many people are looking for ways they can be a part of it.

-The two main things that are needed are a real estate license and the connections to property owners.
-Once you have those two things you are ready to get started.
-The great thing about being a real estate agent and the property manager is that those things come rather easily.
+The two main things that are needed are a real estate license and connections to property owners.
+Once you have those two things, you are ready to get started.
+The great thing about being a real estate agent and a property manager is that those things come rather easily.

 What Being a Property Manager Entails

 A property manager has a lot of potential duties, but sometimes they are only put in charge of a few of those duties.
 Here are some of their duties and a breakdown of what each one means.